heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ###### Calculating the node cost

-As stated above, each node on OpenStreetMap, contains one or more key-value-pairs, which specify its function or give some additional information.
+As stated above, each node on OpenStreetMap, contains one or more key-value pairs, which specify its function or give some additional information.
 The cost of a specific node is calculated for the specified `routetype` using a simple map.
 For example, the `railway`-key can be set to, among others, `station`, `halt` and `tram_stop`.
 The `tram`-key can be set to `yes` and `no`.\
-If the routetype is 'Tram', the cost of a node with `railway=halt` will be higher than the cost of a node with the `railway=tram_stop` or `tram=yes`.
-A node without any matching key-value-pairs will have even higher cost, while a node with `tram=no` will not be considered at all.
+If the routetype is "Tram", the cost of a node with `railway=halt` will be higher than the cost of a node with the `railway=tram_stop` or `tram=yes`.
+A node without any matching key-value pair will have even higher cost, while a node with `tram=no` will not be considered at all.

 ###### Calculating the name cost

-To get the name cost, we simply need calculate the edit-distance between the stop name and the name for the node, and apply a function, which punishes lower edit-distances significantly less than larger ones.
-We do this, to ensure that two nodes `N1` and `N2`, with similar edit-distance to the stop name, have the same name cost.
+To get the name cost, we simply calculate the edit-distance between the stop name and the name for the node, and apply a scoring function, which punishes lower edit-distances less than larger ones.\
-Thus, only node cost and travel cost influence the decision which node is better.
+We do this, to prevent minor differences from having too much influence to the node cost.

 ### Finding the best locations

-The detection of the best combination of locations can be specified as a shortest path problem in a directed graph.
+The detection of the best combination of locations can be specified as a shortest path problem in a directed, weighted graph.
 For this, every possible location is a node and each node `N1` is connected with a directed edge, with weight `T`, to another node `N2`, iff `N1` is a node for the preceeding stop of `N2`. `T` is defined as the sum of the